Simulation by Rounds of Letter-to-Letter Transducers: Round Simulation and Round Equivalence

 Let $\sI$ and $\sO$ be input and output alphabets, let $\fL\subseteq \sI^*$ be a regular language, and let $k>0$.
 Consider two $\sI/\sO$ transducers $\cT_1$ and $\cT_2$.
 We say that \emph{$\cT_2$ $k$-round simulates $\cT_1$ restricted to $\fL$}, denoted $\cT_1\prec_{k,\fL} \cT_2$, if for every $k$-round word $x\in \fL$ there exists a $k$-round word $x'\in \sI^*$ such that $x\req[k] x'$ and $\cT_1(x)\req[k] \cT_2(x')$.

-Intuitively, $\cT_1\prec_{k,\fL} \cT_2$ if for every input word $x\in \fL$, we can permute each $k$-round of $x$ to obtain a new word $x'$, such that the $k$-rounds of the outputs of $\cT_1$ on $x$ and of $\cT_2$ on $x'$ are permutations of each other.
+Intuitively, $\cT_1\prec_{k,\fL} \cT_2$ if for every input word $x\in \fL$, we can permute each round of length $k$ in $x$ to obtain a new word $x'$, such that the outputs of $\cT_1$ on $x$ and of $\cT_2$ on $x'$ are $k$-round equivalent.
 Note that the definition is not symmetric: the input $x$ for $\cT_1$ is universally quantified, while $x'$ is chosen according to $x$.
-We illustrate this in \cref{example:def-asymmetric}.
+We illustrate this in~\cref{example:def-asymmetric}.